nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/CommunityResources/dailyhabits.md

 8. Take care of yourself
 Your health and mindset directly impact your productivity.
 A healthy developer is a productive developer.

+10. Think the problem through before writing a single line of code.
+Write out topics / pseudo code.

+11. Warm-up!
+Coding is like a sport with the brain, don't jump right into the hard stuff right away.
+Warm yourself up to it.
+It will be smoother and more efficient.

+12. Learn when you work your best.
+Are you an early bird or a night owl?
+Plan your day accordingly.

+13 10 - 30 minutes to know new things that are out of your profession, it will help Improving your understanding of the World, and give you new perspectives for your problems and solutions.

+14 10 - 15 minutes of block time, block your self from both Virtual and physical world interactions to clear your mind and to keep your internal peace.